jofaval/utilities/README.md

 ## Javascript

-The langauge by default for user interacion in the web.
+The language by default for user interacion in the web.

 ### Developed